 So, you are experienced on a badminton court.
 What can you expect when entering this new pickled sport?
 Racquet sport players have a leg up on the competition when first starting pickleball, but what skills can you take from badminton to pickleball?

 FAST, FAST, and FAST hands.
-Badminton is a fast-paced sport and the quick battles on the badminton court will transition naturally to pickleball.
+Badminton is a fast-paced sport, and the quick battles on the badminton court will transition naturally to pickleball.
 Battles at the kitchen line, returning smashes, and always having your pickleball paddle ready for any shot your opponent comes at you with will all feel natural for a badminton player.

 Pickleball putaway shots are a combination of shot selection and wrist motion, or the “flick of the wrist.”
 Badminton players have a natural flick of the wrist motion, typically used for both forehand and backhand shots, making the transition to pickleball very enjoyable.
 And who doesn’t love a backhand, flick putaway shot?

-We’ve all played against those who take big swings at hard-hit balls at their head but court awareness is something that can make a good pickleball player great.
+We’ve all played against those who take big swings at hard-hit balls at their head, but court awareness is something that can make a good pickleball player great.
 Knowing certain shots are going to be “in” or “out” can make the game much easier for some and will likely be an easy task for former-badminton players.
-The saying “if it's high let it fly, if it’s low dink slow” will be nothing new for badminton pros.
+The saying “if it's high let it fly, if it’s low, dink slow” will be nothing new for badminton pros.

 Difference In Pace

 Often times the hardest part of transitioning to pickleball from other racquet sports is to remember to slow the game down.
-Players coming to pickleball from other sports can whale away at the ball and have great success, but when the toes are on the kitchen line and a well-placed dink comes out to play, that is when things become difficult.
+Players coming to pickleball from other sports can whale away at the ball and have great success, but when the toes are on the kitchen line, and a well-placed dink comes out to play, that is when things become difficult.
 Unlike many other racquet sports, badminton players often have a unique skill set of dinking and slowing the game down (“resetting”).
 Players realize they may not win on that exact shot, so instead, a well-placed drop, lob, or dink gets them back into the offensive position.

 For a badminton player, one of the biggest adjustments is remembering to let the ball bounce.
-The shape of a shuttlecock makes it unable to consistently bounce and because of this, badminton is played out of the air.
+The shape of a shuttlecock makes it unable to bounce consistently, and because of this, badminton is played out of the air.
 Pickleball, on the other hand, is played on the ground and in the air.
 It can be a struggle for us all on the pickleball court, but give yourself some time (hint: sometimes) and let that pickleball bounce.

 Difference In Court Size/Dimensions

 As you make your way to the top pickleball court, you might find yourself thinking “hey, this court feels similar” and you’d be right…almost!
-A badminton doubles court is the same size as a pickleball court, but in badminton singles, the lines are slightly more narrow than on a pickleball court.
+Badminton doubles court is the same size as a pickleball court, but in badminton singles, the lines are slightly more narrow than on a pickleball court.
 Yes, badminton singles are played on a slightly smaller court than badminton doubles; similar to tennis.
 Another almost similarity is the amount of space on both sides of the net.
 In pickleball this is called the “non-volley zone,” otherwise known as “the Kitchen,” in badminton, it is the “service line.”
 The big difference between these two areas is that the front serve line for badminton is 6.5 feet away from the center net, while the non-volley zone or kitchen for pickleball is 7 feet from the net.
 Lastly, the feature that may stand out, or in this case, stand up, is the net.
-A pickleball net is 34 inches high in the middle whereas badminton nets are 5 feet high.
-From shuttlecocks to pickleballs we all love our time on the court, whichever court that may be.
+A pickleball net is 34 inches high in the middle, whereas badminton nets are 5 feet high.
+From shuttlecocks to pickleballs, we all love our time on the court, whichever court that may be.